 This is a variation on a "no knead" recipe.
 It's a great entry to making sourdough bread, with minimal stretching and folding and shorter fermentation times.
 Once you master this, you can move on to more in-depth bread recipes to build more complex flavors, and get better texture and rise.

 INGREDIENTS 1 cup (5 oz) whole wheat flour

 2 1/2 cups (11 oz) white bread flour

 1 1/2 tsp sea salt

 1 1/2 cups filtered water

 Mix together the dry ingredients in a large bowl.
-In a smaller bowl, dissolve 1/4 cup starter in filtered water.
+In a smaller bowl, dissolve your active (ie, fed within the last 6-8 hours) sourdough starter in filtered water.
 Combine the wet ingredients into the dry ingredients and stir to incorporate completely.
 Cover bowl with plastic wrap and let sit for roughly 9-12 hours at room temperature.